PAPAYAHUNG/tymex-interview-frontend-levoanhhung/README.md

 # Tyme Test Project

 A monorepo project containing both frontend and backend applications.
+This project aims to provide a comprehensive solution for managing tasks efficiently, with a focus on scalability and maintainability.
+The frontend is built using modern web technologies, while the backend is designed to be robust and easily extendable.

 ## Project Structure